GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 ## User registration

 Gluu Server offers a few basic user management features, inlcuding user registration.
 Generally, it's not recommended to employ those features in production.
-If Gluu's user registration features must be used, consider the following:
+Unless Gluu's user registration features must be used, consider the following:

 - Make sure no scripts are enabled at `Configuration` > `Manage Custom scripts` > `User Registration` page
 - Make sure that `Self-Service Password Reset` control at `Configuration` > `Organization configuration` page is set to `Disabled`